 2 c cooked and cooled couscous (follow cooking instructions on the package to yield 2 cups of cooked couscous)

 12 chilled cooked and deveined shrimp, tails removed and chopped

 2 T chopped cilantro

 salt and pepper, to taste

-1. To make the citrus dressing, whisk together the orange juice, vinegar, honey, and canola oil until combined.
+1. To make the citrus dressing, whisk together the orange juice, vinegar, honey, and oil until combined.
 Set aside.

 2. In a non-metallic bowl, combine the cooked and cooled couscous, chopped shrimp, bell pepper, cucumber, cilantro and scallions.
 Combine with the citrus dressing.

 3. You can serve this salad right away, although I prefer to chill the salad for at least two hours or overnight, stirring once or twice.
 The longer the salad sits, the more the flavors will enhance, and the dressing will be absorbed.
 Season with salt and pepper.

 4. When ready to serve, divide amongst four plates, and top with the toasted pine nuts.

 Serves 4 as a main course.
 Offer with your favorite hummus and some warmed pita bread.
 Serve as a side dish on a lunch summer buffet.